thewebforge/astro-og-images/README.md

 npm i @thewebforge/astro-og-images
 ```

+> **Warning**
+> There a issues I still need to fix when using pnpm.
+For now, I recommend using npm or yarn.

 You will need a JSX renderer for rendering Images templates.
 If you don't have one, you can install the `@astrojs/react` integration:

 ```sh